Dhruv-194/HackOn-WorkinOut/README.md

 App name- Work-in-Out

-Domain - The app is built to  Helping people who are working remotely from home and supporting at risk and quarantined people during the COVID-19 pandemic.
+Domain - The app is built towards Health Sector of people by Re-imagining affordable & accessible healthcare for all.
+It is basically for Helping people who are working remotely from home and supporting at risk and quarantined people during the COVID-19 pandemic.

 Descritption -